Rsaavedra84/Docker-BIO821/README.md

 <H3><center> Final project - BIO821 </H3></center>
 <H4><center>Joaquin Menendez (jm622)</H4></center>

-In order to run the scripts and the notebooks we suggest use a Docker container.
+To run the scripts and the notebooks we suggest using a Docker container.
-**Warning!** You should have at least 4 gb of free space.
+**Warning!** You should have at least 4 Gb of free space.

 The first step is setting **three environment variables**.
-You should add your own tokens for:
+You should add your tokens for:
 - KAGGLE_KEY
 - KAGGLE_USERNAME
 - MAPBOX_PRIVATE_TOKEN

 **How to do this?**<br>
-Yo will need to open your .bashrc file.
-Usually this is located in the following path `~/.bashrc` <br>
+You will need to open your .bashrc file.
+Usually, this is located in the following path `~/.bashrc` <br>
 You can open the file typing `nano ~/.bashrc`.
-Write in first line the following
+Write in the first line the following
 ```
 export KAGGLE_KEY=<your_kaggle_key>
 export KAGGLE_USERNAME=<your username>